 When it comes to borrowing via financial instruments such as retail loans, it is crucial to know the factors that affect the loan cost.
 With any financial instrument, several factors such as the interest rate, tenor, and fees are usually well-known, but there are those that remain unnoticed.
-Among these is the reverse repo rate, and it is a significant number that can help borrowers who want to save on interest.
+Among these is the reverse repo rate, and it is a significant number that can help borrowers who want to save on personal loan interest rate.
 But what is reverse repo rate, and is there a difference between repo rate and reverse repo rate?

 Like the repo rate, a reverse repo rate is a tool used by the reserve bank of India to inject funds and maintain liquidity in the economy.
 The importance of the repo rate and reverse repo rate extends to loans, investments and their yield.
 There are significant differences between repo and reverse repo rates, although they do serve a similar purpose, that is, to ensure economic stability.